EVENTS FOR EVERYONE

 Girls Festival at Tynedale RUFC | 24.8.25

-What’s in store?
+What was in store?

 • Rugby galore (obviously!)

-• Games, music, and more entertainment than you can shake a muddy boot at
+• Games, music, and entertainment

 • Dancing, laughter, and a few surprises—because what’s a rugby day without a little chaos?